SUMMARY

 CLINICAL INFORMATION

-Special Populations - Elderly (65 years of age and older)
+Special Populations - Elderly (65 Years of Age and Older)

 No overall differences in safety or effectiveness were observed between older and younger patients who received TREMFYA in clinical studies.
-However, the number of patients aged 65 years and older was not sufficient to determine whether they respond differently from younger patients.5
+However, the number of patients aged 65 years and older was not sufficient to determine whether they respond differently from younger patients.7

 PHARMACOKINETIC PROPERTIES

-Special Populations - Elderly (65 years of age and older)
+Special Populations - Elderly (65 Years of Age and Older)

-Of the 1384 plaque psoriasis patients exposed to TREMFYA in phase 3 clinical studies and included in the population pharmacokinetic (pop PK) analysis, 70 patients were 65 years of age or older, including 4 patients who were 75 years of age or older.
+Of the 1384 plaque PsO patients exposed to TREMFYA in phase 3 clinical studies and included in the population pharmacokinetic (pop PK) analysis, 70 patients were 65 years of age or older, including 4 patients who were 75 years of age or older.
 Of the 746 psoriatic arthritis patients exposed to TREMFYA in phase 3 clinical studies and included in the pop PK analysis, a total of 38 patients were 65 years of age or older, and no patients were 75 years of age or older.
-Pop PK analyses indicated there were no apparent changes in CL/F estimate in subjects ≥65 years of age compared to subjects <65 years of age, suggesting no dose adjustment is needed for elderly patients.5
+Pop PK analyses indicated there were no apparent changes in CL/F estimate in subjects ≥65 years of age compared to subjects <65 years of age, suggesting no dose adjustment is needed for elderly patients.7

 CLINICAL DATA